From fireworks by the monuments to biking tours around town and holiday festivities, there are so many ways to explore

 Summertime and movies go hand-in-hand.
 Yes, the biggest blockbusters are in theaters, but step your movie-going experience up a notch and relax outdoors while taking in a classic film or one you’ve never seen before.
 Find out when and where to catch an outdoor screening and turn summer nights into summer memories.

 The DC Jazz Festival honors one of America’s greatest art forms with an annual summer showcase in DC.
 Many of the concerts are free, but there are so many more reasons to check it out.
 If that doesn't satisfy your jazz fix, don't miss out on Jazz in the Garden at the National Gallery of Art's Sculpture Garden, a popular Friday evening event.

 There are seemingly endless can't-miss summer events and festivals where you can discover everything from the wonders of barbecue to interactive art.
 In fact, there are so many amazing choices that it can be tough to figure out which to attend.
 No worries – we’ve got you covered with some of the season’s biggest festivals perfect for having the best summer ever.

-On June 8, 2019 the Smithsonian National Museum of Natural History will debut its new 31,000-square-foot fossil hall with this epic exhibit that connects our planet’s very distant past to the present and future.
+The Smithsonian National Museum of Natural History's 31,000-square-foot fossil hall is an epic exhibit that connects our planet’s very distant past to the present and future.
 Visitors will be transported to ancient ecosystems, navigate through the evolution of life across billions of years and encounter roughly 700 fossil specimens along the way, including a T-rex and a woolly mammoth.